olegranmo/Plug-and-Play-Collaboration-Between-Specialized-Tsetlin-Machines/README.md

   <img width="50%" src="https://github.com/olegranmo/Plug-and-Play-Collaboration-Between-Specialized-Tsetlin-Machines/blob/main/CIFAR100ThermometersAnalysis.png">
 </p>

-Comparing the confidence and accuracy of the Color Thermometers TM in the figure above with the Adaptive Thresholding TM, notice how the images have swapped positions.
-The strength of one is the weakness of one, and vice versa.
+Now consider the corresponding confidence and accuracy of the Color Thermometers TM in the figure above.
+Notice how it seems to specialize to get high confidence and accuracy in recognizing color texture.
+The weakness of the Adaptive Thresholding TM seems to the strength of the Color Thermometers TM, and vice versa.

 <p align="center">
   <img width="60%" src="https://github.com/olegranmo/Plug-and-Play-Collaboration-Between-Specialized-Tsetlin-Machines/blob/main/Results.png">